Belkacem Remache

-Belkacem Remache (born October 12, 1985 in Constantine) is an Algerian football player who is currently playing as a defender for AS Khroub in the Algerian Ligue Professionnelle 2.
+Belkacem Remache (born October 12, 1985) is an Algerian football player who is currently playing as a defender for AS Khroub in the Algerian Ligue Professionnelle 2.

 Club career

 On July 12, 2010, Remache signed a one-year contract with JS Kabylie.

 International career

 On April 5, 2008, Remache was called up by the Algerian A' National Team for a game against USM Blida on April 11.
 He has also been capped at the Under-23 level.

 On May 25, 2012, Remache was called up by Vahid Halilhodžić to the Algeria National Team for the first time, after a number of injuries to the players in camp.